SM City Telabastagan: Background and opening

 In the first three months of 2018, SM Prime had a consolidated revenue of 23.4 billion PHP, a 14 percent increase.
 The company's net income also grew to 7.6 billion PHP, an increase of 15 percent.
 Before the opening, two malls by SM Prime were opened: SM City Legazpi on February 16 and SM City Urdaneta Central on May 4.
 Three malls preceded SM City Telabastagan in the province of Pampanga: SM City Pampanga, SM City Clark, and SM City San Fernando Downtown.
-The project team for the mall included the DSGN Associates as the design architect while Jose Siao Ling and associates were the main architects, SMEDD Corportation as the project and design manager, D.A.
+The project team for the mall included the DSGN Associates as the design architect while Jose Siao Ling and associates were the main architects, SMEDD Corporation as the project and design manager, D.A.
 Abcede and Associates as the Construction Manager, and the New Golden City Builders and Development Corp as the General Contractor.
 On April 16, the government of San Fernando announced that the mall would open at May 18 at 10:00 PHT (02:00 UTC).
 A day before the opening, SM Prime announced that the mall had a gross floor area of 55,000 sqm.
 The mall was planned to open with 84 percent of the lease space already awarded.
 The mall officially opened on May 18.